benlue/soar/README.md

 <a name="dynamicSQL"></a>
 ### SQL Template
-This is the other (and newer) programming style SOAR supported.
+SQL template the other (and newer) programming style SOAR supported.
 SQL templates allow you to compose and reuse SQL queries in a clean and managable way.
 Let's start with an example:

     var  soar = require('soarjs');